Jash-2000/Simulation_Optimization_of_wireless_charging_station_locations_for_electric_taxis/Readme.md

 # Wireless Charger Simulation

 This project was part of my winter research internship at the **[University of Auckland](https://www.auckland.ac.nz/en.html)** from November 2020 to March 2021, under supervision of **[Dr. Andrea Raith](https://unidirectory.auckland.ac.nz/profile/a-raith)**, Senior Lecturer in the Department of Engineering Science.
+The project team also included various other PhD and Undergraduate students and I was honoured to be working along them.

 Exact details about the project and the script files are **confidential** and hence, this repository contains just the literature review files and the final result of the animation.
 This extended Readme also contains the main Readme file of the project.
 [Animation_Readme](https://github.com/Jash-2000/Simulation_Optimization_of_wireless_charging_station_locations_for_electric_taxis/blob/main/Animation_Readme.md) also contains visual aid for the steps to run the project.